KitanoSakurana/OpenClash_Rules_AntiJapan/README.md

-# OpenClash_Rules_AntiJapan
+#BakaClashRules

-The original intention of this warehouse was to solve the problem of certain websites blocking Japanese nodes.
-We welcome your help to improve the rules
+The original intention of this repository was to solve the problem of certain websites blocking Japanese nodes and some websites (game servers) having improper rule configurations.
+We welcome your help in improving the rules